trungdullc/01noobHacker/overthewire/Natas0304.md

 ## What I learned
 ```
+Note: Burp Suite easier than curl commands to modify request

 Host                        Specifies the domain name of the server (used for virtual hosting)
 User-Agent                  Identifies the client (browser, tool, bot)
 Accept	                    Lists MIME types the client can process (text/html, application/json)